-Like any city, it's not without its faults.
-Here are a few things that people living in or visiting Houston can't stand — and what you can do about them.
+With diverse communities, great shopping, and amazing restaurants, there are plenty of reasons to love Houston.
+But like any city, it's not without its faults.
+Here are a few things that people living in or visiting Houston can't stand — and what they do to avoid them.

 To anyone who has ever driven in and around Houston, the special animosity felt by many toward the city's traffic should come as no surprise.